NVIDIA DOCA Firefly Service Guide

 2023-01-31 11:21:00 - Firefly - Config - INFO - Setting definition "uds_address" value to the following: "/var/run/ptp4l"

-At the end of this process, an updated configuration file is generated by Firefly to be used later by the various time providers (as mentioned below).
+At the end of this process, an updated configuration file is generated by Firefly to be used later by the various time providers.
 To avoid accidental modification of a user-supplied configuration file or permission issues, the finalized file is generated within the container under the

 /tmp directory.